 This figure schematizes the important characteristics about the storage, secretion, and action of the polar hormones.
 Hormone receptors in the target cell activate signal transduction pathways that alter cellular activity.
 Most polar hormones signal via G-protein coupled receptors (seven transmembrane domain proteins).

-The nonpolar hormones are the steroid hormones, vitamin D, and thyroid hormones.
+The nonpolar hormones are the steroid hormones, vitamin D, and thyroid hormones (click link to see list).
 The steroid hormones and vitamin D are synthesized through chemical modification of cholesterol.
 Thyroid hormones are initially synthesized as part of a large protein precursor called thyroglobulin.
 Tyrosine residues within thyroglobulin are iodinated, and then the hormones are released through proteolysis of thyroglobulin.

 Because they are lipophilic, nonpolar hormones cannot be stored in secretion vesicles.
 Instead, hormone secretion is regulated by regulating hormone synthesis.
 This regulation involves a tropic hormone, usually a peptide hormone, whose binding to a receptor on the endocrine cell regulates hormone synthesis (orange arrows in figure).
 As hormone is produced, it diffuses across the plasma membrane.